m0vva/cwc/README.md

 # CWC - The CW Commuter

+## Status
+**10 May 2019:**

+_There is an annoying bug in the 1.0.1 release.
+Missing symbols on receive:  https://github.com/G0WCZ/cwc/issues/35_

+_We're working on it.
+Maybe delay experimentation for a couple of days._

 ## The Idea

 The idea:  A little box that you can plug a key and headphones into.
 It Wifi connects to your phone